demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 ### threatexchange-members
 ***
-Returns a list of current members of  ThreatExchange, alphabetized by application name.
+Returns a list of current members of the ThreatExchange, alphabetized by application name.
 Each application may also include an optional contact email address.
 You can set this address, if desired, under the settings panel for your application.

 #### Base Command